Accurate Power System Load Flow Studies for Reliable Grid Operation

 System losses

-These results allow engineers to understand how electricity flows through the grid and ensure that system components operate within their allowable limits.
+These results allow engineers to understand how power flows through the grid and ensure that system components operate within their allowable limits.

 Load flow analysis is essential for both existing power system operation and future system planning.